 There are two types of licence:

-- A site licence - this is required where a business is carried on as a scrap metal dealer at premises.
-A site manager is required to be named for each site.
-The licensee is then permitted to operate from that site as a scrap metal dealer including transporting to and from those sites from any local authority area.
+This is required where business is carried out at a premises.
+A site manager must be named for each site.
+The licensee is then permitted to operate from that site as a scrap metal dealer, including transporting to and from the site from any local authority area.

-- A collector’s licence - this authorises the licensee to operate as a mobile collector in the area of the issuing local authority, permitting them to collect scrap metal as appropriate.
+This authorises the licensee to operate as a mobile collector in the area of the issuing local authority, permitting them to collect scrap metal as appropriate.
 This includes commercial as well as domestic scrap metal.
 If a mobile collector operates within more than one local authority’s district, a licence will be required for each authority that (s)he operates in.
-The charge for a collector’s licence in Newark & Sherwood is £130